indrarikson/go-web-server/README.md

 ## About

-A minimal, perfect, reusable template for modern web and API development using the **Modern Go Stack** - a cohesive technology stack for building high-performance, maintainable applications with radical simplicity and stability.
+A minimal, clean, reusable template for modern web and API development using the **Modern Go Stack** - a cohesive technology stack for building high-performance, maintainable applications with radical simplicity and stability.
 Creates single, self-contained binaries with no external dependencies.

 **Key Features:**